gmuldoon/cslvr-Wiki/gen_mesh.py.md

 Other existing options can be seen in cslvr/data_factory.py.

 To use data not currently available in DataFactory, it's necessary to create a new entry in data_factory.py.
 It is best to use other entries in data_factory.py as a guide on how to do this.
 The new entry must include appropriate information for the new data's map projection, for example.
 See ```get_bedmap2()``` in  data_factory.py for an example entry.

+## Change number of vertical layers
+extrude in gen_mesh: n_layers = 10 (can be changed)

+##Notes
+mask is the area not kept

+Mesh Generator -- creates outline of AIS